Website Redesign

 Second, the fixed anchor navigation and overlapping pages created a confusing user flow, potentially frustrating new visitors from search traffic and professional networks.

-- Finally, the limited content and low readability made it harder to engage diversified clients seeking broader consultancy services beyond SCIE projects.
+- Finally, the limited content and low readability made it more challenging to engage diverse clients seeking services beyond SCIE projects.

-The websites below are strong references because they strike a balance between clarity, usability, and professionalism.
-They:
+The best benchmark examples (screenshots below) strike a balance between clarity, usability, and professionalism.
+Their websites:

-- Organize complex services into clear, digestible categories, making navigation intuitive
+- Organize services into clear, digestible categories to make navigation intuitive

-- Use consistent visual identity (color, typography, spacing) to reinforce brand credibility
+- Maintain consistent visual identity (color, typography, spacing) to reinforce brand credibility

-- Prioritize clean layouts and strategic use of white space, improving readability
+- Utilize clean layouts and strategic use of white space to improve readability

-- Support easy navigation through clear CTAs, dropdowns, and mobile-friendly menus
+- Allow for easy navigation through clear CTAs, dropdowns, and mobile-friendly menus

 - Present detailed technical content in a way that remains accessible to both expert and general audiences